Skip to content

 DIANA makes low-key entrance as NATO’s DARPA-style innovation hub

-A NATO illustration of the dual-use technological solutions for greater security and defense that it is pursuing.
+A NATO illustration of the dual-use technological hub it is pursuing.

-A NATO illustration of the dual-use technological solutions it is pursuing for greater security and defense.
+A NATO illustration of the dual-use technological hub it is pursuing.
 (AN/NATO)

 TRIER, Germany (AN) – NATO’s architects of war call it DIANA but perhaps JANUS would have been more appropriate.
 Operating mainly under the radar, DIANA's handlers will pour more than a billion government dollars into developing new dual-use technologies that can be used to make war when needed and to make money from commerce the rest of the time.